GooseMod/Site/content/blog/gm-v8.12.0.md

 +++
 title = 'GooseMod v8.12.0'
 date = "2021-06-22"
-description = 'GooseMod v8.12.0 has been released, mostly '
-disableComments = true
+description = 'GooseMod v8.12.0 has been released, mostly a minor release with various fixes and quality of life tweaks.' disableComments = true
 +++